tommorris/ten.barcamplondon.org/source/news/2014-09-10-sponsor-twilio.markdown

 tags:
 ---

-We’re pleased to present the thrid of our sponsors for BarCamp London X: Twilio.
+We’re pleased to present the third of our sponsors for BarCamp London X: Twilio.

 <img src="/images/sponsors/twilio2.png">